FramedYannick/Thesis-Source-Code/PulsePrograms/Readme.md

 tf3 xdim; tf1; tf3p; tf1p; tabs1; tabs3
 ```
 It can be benificial to process a single plane of the p3D experiment using xfb (in the 1-3 plane with high mixing times) to determine the optimal phase and baseline correction.
-For more information; please inspect the Bruker Topspin Processing manual; in the 3D-processing commands chapter.
+For more information; please inspect the Bruker Topspin Processing manual in the 3D-processing commands chapter.
-This should be executed before the tf3 command, as it will use the stored phase parameter.
+This should be done before the tf3 command, as it will use the stored phase parameter.